brandur/sorg/content/drafts/acid.md

 real trouble indeed.

-Within the context of building web applications, atomicity in the sense of ACID is incredibly valuable.
+Within the context of building web applications, atomicity is incredibly valuable.
 Software is buggy by nature and introducing problems that unintentionally fail requests is inevitable.
 By wrapping requests in transactions, we can ensure that even in the these worst case scenarios, state is left undamaged, and it's safe for other requests to proceed in the system.

 It's never desirable to fail requests that we expected to commit, but atomicity cancels the expensive fallout.

-### In a world without (#without-atomicity)
+### Manual clean-ups and fixer scripts (#without-atomicity)

 So what happens in a world without ACID guarantees where any failed request leaves invalid state behind?